Home → Maine eCourts

 - Small claims

 - Forcible entry and detainer (evictions)

 - Other civil matters except for civil violations

 Expansion of Maine eCourts

-eFiling is scheduled to be implemented in remaining Region 5 courts (Piscataquis County Superior Court, Dover-Foxcroft District Court, Millinocket District Court, and Newport District Court) later in 2021.
-The next phase will include eFiling for all case types, including criminal, juvenile, protection from abuse, protection from harassment, and civil violation cases in other Region 5 courts.
+The next phase of eFiling will include all remaining case types, including criminal, juvenile, protection from abuse, protection from harassment, and civil violation cases in other Region 5 courts.

 Access to Electronic Court Records

 If you are searching for electronic court records in courts where eFiling is available, visit the Odyssey Portal.
 Electronic case records can be accessed online where eFiling is available.
 Elevated access allows attorneys of records and parties access all court records in their cases.

 Access to electronic court records is governed by the Rules of Electronic Court Systems (RECS).
 Learn more about Accessing Electronic Court Records Using the Odyssey Portal.

 Visit the eFileMaine page for information on account setup, registration, user guides, and ways to contact technical support.